 For some, location independence is a great way to continue working while they see the world, but it’s not for everyone.

 Some travelers without certifications may have to work under the table, which is a risk, but thousands do it each year.
 If you’re looking to hunker down and actually live somewhere for a while, South Korea, Japan, Taiwan, and certain parts of China pay the most.
-Time off will give travelers the opportunity to explore where they are living, plus you get the advantages of living in a completely different culture, which is an adventure in itself.
+Time off will give you the opportunity to explore where you are living, plus you get the advantages of living in a completely different culture, which is an adventure in itself.

 If you only want to teach here and there to gain a little extra income, that’s also possible in many countries in regions like Southeast Asia and Latin America.
 Pay is typically lower and you will most likely have to work illegally, but it can certainly prolong your trip.